Skip to main content

 Jury Procedures

 The Court will conduct preliminary questions and then counsel conducts voir dire.
 Peremptory challenge procedures are by the rules.
 The Court generally seats two alternates in addition to the sworn jurors.
-All questioning during voir dire is limited to the seated jurors and not the entire pool.
+All parties must agree on the form of voir dire.
+The court prefers to limit questioning to the seated jurors and not the entire pool.
+If the entire pool is to be voir dired counsel must preface its questions with the juror’s number.
 Jurors are permitted to inspect exhibits at trial and in the jury room.
 The jury is instructed by the Judge.
 Counsel is permitted to talk with jurors after the verdict is read.

 Exhibits should be marked ahead of time with copies available for the Court and the parties.
 The originals maintained by the court reporter.
 Qualifications of experts should be confirmed in accordance with the law and the rules.